rogermohit/Game_Analytics/README.md

 # Game Analytics

-Nexus Battlegrounds Game Analysis using SQL (DBeaver) and Power BI
+This project involves analyzing the Nexus Battlegrounds Game using SQL (DBeaver) and Power BI in order to see evaluation metrics like DAU, MAU, LTV.